top of page

 • If your conversations with your advisor are only about numbers, consider speaking with an advisor who is in tune with the holistic aspects of wealth management.

 My colleagues and I often write blog posts about not allowing emotions to control our financial decisions.
-But it’s important to clarify what goes into the full financial calculus.
+However, it’s essential to clarify what goes into the full financial calculus.
 As financial advisors, we strive to maximize your wealth based on your personal resources, risk tolerance, needs, and circumstances.
 But what is wealth?

 Wealth means different things to different people.
-Some people believe wealth means having a nest egg that’s large enough to relieve them of any financial concerns.
-For others, wealth is about having enough resources so they can meet their basic lifestyle needs without having to work again.
-For others, wealth is about having enough money to live comfortably, with enough left over to make sure their heirs are well taken care of, and their favorite charities are well supported.
-Each of these wealth goals are easy to solve by using math.
-But as advisors, we must sometimes put our calculators away and listen deeper to each client’s needs and desires.
+For some, it’s about having a nest egg large enough to relieve them of financial concerns.
+For others, wealth signifies having enough resources to meet their basic lifestyle needs without needing to work again.
+Additionally, some view wealth as having enough money to live comfortably while ensuring their heirs are well taken care of and their favorite charities are supported.
+Each of these wealth goals can be solved mathematically.
+Yet, as advisors, we must sometimes put our calculators away and listen deeply to each client’s needs and desires.

 Many clients want to provide their children with more opportunities in life than they had themselves.
-Some want to improve their health.
-Some are worried about being a burden to their children if nursing care is needed.
+Some wish to improve their health.
+Others worry about being a burden to their children if nursing care is needed.
 The variables are limitless.
 So, what is the right answer?
-As with so many things in life, it depends.
-Here are four scenarios we have helped clients work through:
+As with many things in life, it depends.
+Here are four scenarios we have helped clients navigate:

 1. Breast Cancer Survivor